-Hello, my name is Andy Shouse, Chief Operations Officer of Productive Learning.
+Hello, my name is Andy Shouse, Operations Manager of Productive Learning.
 Cassie calls me the “backbone” of Productive Learning because I manage all our IT, the finances, and bookkeeping, the marketing team, the assisting program, as well as assisting workshops, taking workshops and lead presentations (on occasion).

 My background is as diverse as my skill set.
 I worked as a network administrator for a high school, a help desk technician for Loma Linda Medical Center, a Construction Superintendent for a home building company, a founding partner and CFO of a remodeling firm and owner and general contractor of my own remodeling firm.
 That was when I discovered Productive Learning.
 After taking my first workshop I was hooked.
 Something woke up inside of me and I realized my true passion.

 I love people.
 I had lied to myself for so long convinced that I was afraid of people but the Beyond Reasons workshop showed me just how insincere that thought was for me.
 The most amazing times in my life were when I was with people, sharing an extraordinary experience.